Events / Schedule updated 4/15/2014

-TIME & HAVE MADE STEWARDS OF THE SEQUOIA TRAIL APPRECIATION DAYS SUCH A SUCCESS Stewards have now performed maintenance on almost 2000 miles of trails since 2004
+TIME & HAVE MADE STEWARDS OF THE SEQUOIA TRAIL APPRECIATION DAYS SUCH A SUCCESS Stewards have now performed maintenance on over 2100 miles of trails since 2004

 We continue to be the largest on the ground volunteer group in the Sequoia National Forest since our beginning work in 2004 STEWARDS OF THE SEQUOIA 2014